Learn How to Become a Licensed Certified Public Accountant In Iowa

 One thing to note is that your transcripts must be original and sealed.
 If they are opened or tampered with in any way, the Board will not accept them.
 You also need to send them your complete transcripts.
 This means if you transferred schools several times, you will need to send in transcripts for each college you attended.

-After your education is approved, the Board will approve your application and allow you to get a NTS from NASBA to schedule your first exam.
+After your education requirements are approved, the Board will approve your application and allow you to get a NTS from NASBA to schedule your first exam.

 IA CPA Exam Costs & Fees